 Prior to the 2017 General Election, the most recent comment from ministers was that registered providers of social housing should assume that after the four years of rent reduction there would be a return to the Rent Standard.
-At the same time, the UK government had begun a consultation with the social housing sector in relation to future rent policy after the end of the four years of reductions to rents charged for social housing and in the absence of any change, the Rent Standard would continue to apply.
+On 4th October, 2017 the UK government announced its proposals for increases in social housing rents to be limited to CPI plus 1 per cent. from 2020 to 2025.
+In order to implement this change, the Secretary of State will need to direct the Regulator of Social Housing to change the Rent Standard.
+In the absence of any change, the current Rent Standard would continue to apply.